MG Hector is available in 4 trim levels – Style, Super, Smart and Sharp – priced between Rs 12.18 lakh and Rs 16.88 lakh.

 The real-time navigation app has been developed by TomTom, which frequently update maps, location and routes via IQ Map feature.
 The MG Hector also has Gaana app with premium account.
 MG’s iSmart also helps its owners locate their cars remotely and geo fence it, so the car cannot be driven out of a predefined zone.
 For entertainment purpose, the Hector gets 8-speaker audio system with subwoofers.
 It also comes with a 360-degree camera.
 The list of features includes a 6-way power adjustable driver’s seat, keyless entry and push-button start.

 The Hector is one of the safest vehicles in its segment.
 Features such as dual airbags, ABS (anti-lock braking system) with EBD (electronic brakeforce distribution), brake assist, electronic stability program (ESP), traction control system (TCS), hill hold control, rear parking sensors, speed sensing auto door lock, ISOFIX child seat anchors, speed warning alert, 3 point seatbelts for all passengers, front seatbelt pretensioner and load limitor, front driver and co-driver seatbelt reminder and rear disc brakes come as standard across the SUV lineup.

 While the Smart trim offers four airbags, the six airbags are exclusively made available on the top-spec Sharp trim.
 The tyre pressure monitoring system, reverse parking camera, cornering front fog lamps, front and rear parking sensors are reserved for the higher variants.

 MG Hector Competition

-This 5-seater premium SUV will challenge a wide range of SUVs currently on sale in India.
-The SUV will be positioned right between the Hyundai Creta and Tucson.
-It will challenge the likes of Tata Harrier, Jeep Compass and Hyundai Tucson.
+MG’s new 5-seater premium SUV rivals a wide range of SUVs currently on sale in India.
+In terms of pricing, the Hector is positioned right between the Hyundai Creta and Tucson.
+It directly challenges the likes of the Tata Harrier, Jeep Compass and Hyundai Tucson.